-If you have psoriasis -- a skin condition that makes thick patches of itchy red, white, or silvery skin -- you could get psoriatic arthritis.
-With psoriasis, your body's immune system goes into overdrive, causing inflammation of your skin.
-With psoriatic arthritis, it also attacks your joints, making them swollen and stiff.
-Getting diagnosed early can help you prevent or limit joint damage.
+When you have psoriasis -- a condition that makes thick patches of itchy red, white, or silvery skin -- you could get psoriatic arthritis, too.
+The inflammation of your skin comes from your body's immune system going haywire.
+Your immune system might also attack your joints, making them swollen and stiff.
+An early diagnosis can prevent or limit the damage.

 Who Gets It?

-About 85% of people who get psoriatic arthritis already have psoriasis.
-Only about 15% get it without any history of psoriasis.
-If you have psoriasis and you notice joint pain, see a doctor who specializes in arthritis for a diagnosis.
+Most people who get psoriatic arthritis already have psoriasis.
+Only about 15% get it without any history of skin trouble.

-We don't know exactly what causes psoriatic arthritis.
+We don't know exactly what causes it.
 It's most likely passed on in families.
-About 40% of people who have it have a close relative who has it, too.
+About 40% of people with the condition have a close relative who has joint or skin problems, too.
 Infections like strep throat may also have some links to psoriasis.

 Stiff, puffy, sausage-like fingers or toes are common, along with joint pain and tenderness.
-The psoriasis flares and arthritis pain can happen at the same time or location, but not always.
-You may also have:
+The psoriasis flares and arthritis pain can happen at the same time and in the same place, but not always.
+You may also notice:

 Eye redness and pain

-An arthritis specialist (rheumatologist) can diagnose psoriatic arthritis and treat it early.
-She will look at your joints and skin, noticing any swelling, pain, or nail changes.
+An arthritis specialist called a rheumatologist can diagnose psoriatic arthritis and recommend a treatment.
+They'll look at your joints and skin for any swelling, pain, or nail changes.
 Your doctor may also order X-rays, MRIs, ultrasounds, or CT scans to check for joint damage.
-Blood, joint fluid, or skin samples can rule out other forms of arthritis.
+Blood, joint fluid, and skin samples can rule out other forms of arthritis.

-If your case is mild, you may need only a drugstore anti-inflammatory medicine like Advil or Aleve when your joints are sore.
-Corticosteroid injections can also help.
+If your arthritis is mild, you might only need an over-the-counter medicine with ibuprofen or naproxen when your joints are sore.
+A corticosteroid shot into a joint can lessen heat, swelling, and pain.
 Prescription drugs called DMARDs (disease-modifying antirheumatic drugs) relieve severe symptoms.
-They also slow or stop psoriatic arthritis from getting worse and ease skin problems.
-Your doctor may also suggest separate treatments for your psoriasis.
+They slow or stop psoriatic arthritis from getting worse and can ease skin problems.
+Your doctor may suggest other things to treat your psoriasis, too.

-Exercise regularly to boost your energy and sleep better at night.
+Regular exercise can also boost your energy and help you sleep better at night.
+Pain medication helps, too.

-About one-third of people with psoriatic arthritis have a mild form of the disease that stays stable over time.
+About a third of people with psoriatic arthritis have a mild form that doesn't change over time.
 Others need long-term treatment for their symptoms.
-Medicines have come a long way, so even severe psoriatic arthritis doesn't have to be disabling.
+Even severe psoriatic arthritis doesn't have to be disabling, though.
 Pro golfer Phil Mickelson (a spokesman for the drug Enbrel) credits an early diagnosis and good treatment with helping him overcome near-crippling pain to stay in the game.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.